blenheiminnovation/IoT/README.md

 #### Use of Datacake

 You will have to create an account with Datacake.
-In your account you will need to create a device and in the configuration you will have to create another, similar, payload formatter on Datacake and finally create fields for your data to be stored in.
+In your account you will need to create a device, by pressing the 'Add Device' Button and selecting the LoRaWAN option then select 'New Product' and give the product a name; select The Things Stack V3 as the Network Server, after this enter the devices DevEUI and name.
+Finally select the free plan and add the device.
+Then in the configuration you will have to create another, similar, payload formatter on Datacake and finally create fields for your data to be stored in.
 On Datacake you can create a dashboard, so that you can display your data.

 Screenshots of Datacake: